Cais/opus-primus/readme.txt

 * Added `post-title-link` wrapper class to better manage Post Title output
 * Added WordPress HTML5 markup support for search form, comment form, comment list, and caption
 * Added sanity checks to ensure constants are not already defined
-* Added `OpusPrimusRouter` class to replace path and URL CONSTANTS
+* Added `Opus_Primus_Router` class to replace path and URL CONSTANTS
 * Added Child-Theme "slug" for easier customizations
 * Added empty hooks before and after showing the breadcrumbs
-* Added OpusPrimusComments class methods to `functions.php` to work-around duplicate output issue
+* Added Opus_Primus_Comments class methods to `functions.php` to work-around duplicate output issue
 * Added checks for Child-Theme and relevant references to `opus_primus_support_comment`
 * Better code organization to only load classes when needed
 * Changed post breadcrumb link to the WordPress shortlink